 Chris is a solicitor with Higher Court Criminal rights and as such is able to practice both in the Magistrates’ Court and the Crown Court.
 He qualified as a Fellow of the Institute of Legal Executives, and the College of Law at Guildford.

 Chris’ area of expertise is Criminal Law, and he has represented clients in several notable cases including allegations of murder involving domestic violence, gang rivalry, and where a diminished responsibility defence was argued.
 He also has experience of cases involving serious sexual and drug offences including historical rape, complex internet pornography crime and allegations concerning the importation and supply of several million pounds worth of cocaine.

 Chris is a rower and has competed for Reading Rowing Club in both the Men’s Squad and Masters.
 As a PADI qualified Master Scuba Diver and Dive Master, Chris has dived in both the UK and around the World.
 Road Bike cycling is Chris’ other passion.
-Relaxation time is spent Reading and Yoga.
+Relaxation time for Chris is Tai Chi, Qi Gong and Yoga.